itk-dev/naevnssekretariatet/docs/LOGGING.md

 ## Workflow

-If adding a feature to the application that is to be logged:
+If adding a feature to the application that contains logic that must be logged:

 * Implement feature
 * Create event(s)